 Casa da Música, designed by the Dutch architect Rem Koollhaas, it’s a perfect combination between traditional elements (those blue tiles!) contemporary architecture.
 In my opinion you should try to watch a concert there as the acoustic is superb.
 Otherwise you can always go for a guided tour on the building, as they are very well structured and informative.

 If you’re not so much into cultural activities, you can simply go for brunch / beer / wine

 Sometimes one just feels lazy and in the mood to sit down and quietly write postcards, or read a decent book (I do this on all my trips, much to the dismay of my friends.
 Savages!).

 In Porto there are plenty of cute places to go for brunch, or to grab a beer, or to enjoy a glass of wine.
-Therefore, I suggest you to read my article on:
+Therefore, I suggest you to read my articles on:

-If you’re travelling with kids during your Winter break in Porto:
+If you’re travelling with kids during Winter in Porto

 - SEA LIFE Porto – the names says it all!

-What to AVOID doing on your Winter break in Porto
+What to AVOID doing during Winter in Porto

 There are things in Porto that I would definitely skip if it’s raining or too windy.
 Please note that I specifically wrote raining, not cold.
 Naturally these are very personal thoughts, based on my experience, but I believe I should share them with you: